 Speak with a New Jersey Divorce Lawyer in Confidence

 Are you a business owner in New Jersey?
 Are you preparing to go through a divorce?
-If so, we encourage you to contact us for a confidential initial consultation.
+If so, we encourage you to contact us for a confidential initial case evaluation.
 To speak with an attorney at our offices in Hackensack, please call (201) 654-4263 or inquire online today.